llpds/note/README.md

       ```
   - State of the forms (https://react.dev/learn/sharing-state-between-components)
       lifting state up when a few components use the same state in a parent component that is provided via props
-  - References to components with ref
+  - References to components with ref (https://react.dev/learn/referencing-values-with-refs)
+      useRef stores some object (unnecessary to rendering) that can be modified and is stored for the entire life of the component.
+      the child component can access the reference when it's wrapped forwardRef.
+      useImperativeHandle provides the declared method to the parent component.
+  - One point about components